ryan-foo/ethsg/README.md

 Based on our team's competencies, we decided between Python and Web3js as a means of getting the historical data from either etherscan.
 We saved this in a Jupyter Notebook.
 The end-goal was a Python library because the end goal was a data-science library.

-We accessed the main-net.

 Due to the constraints of the hackathon.
 Our webapp was also limited in its front-end and user experience.
 However, we believe the main target audience are developers and algorithmic traders, who will find the clean .csv useful for their purposes.

-## Technicals

-## Stretch Goals

-One of our stretch goals was to improve the user experience by reading the public key of the user and displays to them the tokens most relevant to them.

 ## Credits (in alphabetical order)